MartinKnopf/brokowski/README.md

   All subscribers (partially) matching the given json will be removed.
   * method: POST
   * url: ```http://localhost:6000/unsubscribe/myevent```
-  * json: see the options
+  * json: see the parameters
   * returns 200 if everything is ok
+  * returns 500 if subscriber wasn't already subscribed to event

 ### publish